survivejs/react-book/CONTRIBUTING.md

 One of the unique aspects of this book is that its development happens mostly in the open.
 You can actually see as develops.
 As a result you'll be able to contribute just like for any open source project.

+## PRs

-I welcome both PRs (typo fixes and such) and issues.
-If you have a lot of smaller issues in mind per chapter, I recommend setting up a single issue that contains possible problems in [a task list](https://help.github.com/articles/writing-on-github/#task-lists).
-If you notice something smaller, an individual issue per problem is fine.
-Even questions are welcome.
+I welcome PRs (typo fixes and such).
+If you have some bigger changes in mind, I recommend you open an issue first.
+That way we'll avoid wasting time.

+## Issues

+There are two basic ways you can provide feedback through issues:

+1. Set a single issue that contains possible problems in [a task list](https://help.github.com/articles/writing-on-github/#task-lists)
+2. Set up an individual issue per problem you find

+Both work for me.
+Use what you feel most comfortable with.
+I can adapt to that.
+The most important thing is that I get feedback to allow me to push the content further.

+## Freeform Feedback

 You can also send me freeform feedback through [email](mailto:bebraw@gmail.com) or [Twitter](https://twitter.com/bebraw).